austinsc/react-gooey/docs/layout/footer.md

+# Footer
-> A simple responsive **footer** which can include anything: lists, headings, columns, icons, buttons...
+A simple responsive **footer** which can include anything: lists, headings, columns, icons, buttons...

 ```props
 ```